bmw-tech/widget_driver/widget_driver/example/README.md

 Many of these example apps just demonstrates a non-real use-case where you store app state directly in the view/view-model/bloc.

-This can be confusing since it guides developes to put their important business logic state directly in the view/view-model/bloc.
+This can be confusing since it guides developers to put their important business logic state directly in the view/view-model/bloc.

 Therefore this app tries to act like a real life application.
-With business logic and state places inside a service layer.
+With business logic and state placed inside a service layer.
 The presentation layer then consumes these services.

 ---